offbynull/learn/Bioinformatics/input/input.md

                  +----> E -----+
    ```

-   The graph below is strongly connected because all nodes are reachable by all other nodes.
+   The graph below is strongly connected because all nodes are reachable from all nodes.

    ```{svgbob}
                  +-------------+